 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percent of short-term care residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
-Many in the industry would argue this is a measure of rehabilitation performance.
+This datapoint measures the percentage of short-term patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Some would argue this is a reasonable measure of a facility's rehabilitation services.

 - Monmouth Medical CenterAcute Care Hospitals 7.8 miles away300 Second Avenue Long Branch New Jersey 07740Voluntary non-profit - Private(732) 222-5200